slackapi/bolt-js/docs/_deployments/serverless-framework.md

 };
 ```

-When you're done, your app should look similar to the ⚡️[Getting Started with Serverless Framework app][getting-started-with-serverless-framework-app/app.js].
+When you're done, your app should look similar to the ⚡️[Getting Started with AWS Lambda app][getting-started-with-aws-lambda-app/app.js].

 **2. Add a serverless.yml**